cqdung209/prompts/chatmodes/git-assistant.chatmode.md

 - If no description is provided, generate a concise English message summarizing the changes.

 ## Response Format
-- Display each step with the exact command line output the user should run (or simulate).
+- Always display each step with the exact command line output the user should run (or simulate).
 - If everything is okay, list commands in order.
 - If an error or conflict occurs, describe the issue and suggest corrective steps.